What prepper gear has endless potential uses but is something folks often leave out?

 - Soak them for 8 to 14 days, depending on water temperature and mineral content.

 - Separate the fiber strands from the stalks and dry your threads before wrapping them into rope.

-Keep in mind that water retting only takes about 8 to 14 days, so make sure you soak your stalks only within the specified timeline.
+Keep in mind that water retting only takes about 8 to 14 days, so soak your stalks only within the specified timeline.
 Why?
-Under-retting makes separation difficult, and over-retting weakens the fibers.
+Because under-retting makes separation difficult, while over-retting weakens the fibers.

 Cutting Through the Bark of a Tree

-If you’re looking for the strongest and longest plant fiber for rope making, most inner barks of trees have it.
+If you’re looking for the strongest and longest plant fiber for your DIY rope, most inner barks of trees have it.
 The Western red cedar, for example, has long stringy fibers that you can make into several feet of cordage.

 For this method, you’re gonna need a sharp knife that can cut into a long section of the outer bark.
 When you successfully remove the outer bark, you can start peeling off the long fiber strips from the inner bark.
 If the fibers are a little tricky to peel off, soak them in water first.